wsdfhjxc/virtual-desktop-bar/KWIN.md

 ## Compatibility with KWin scripts
 KWin doesn't have an API for moving virtual desktops or removing particular ones.
 This plasmoid poorly implements such features and it involves moving windows between existing desktops to achieve that.
 It's not possible for a KWin script to know that moving a bunch of windows from one desktop to another, and vice versa, should be interpreted as a virtual desktop swap.
 Moreover, most KWin scripts which track positions of windows, especially tiling scripts, are designed to work with static virtual desktops.
-Therefore, they may break badly because of using non-standard features related to dynamic virtual desktop management, such as removing a desktop or moving it to left or right.
-There is not much I can do about it at the plasmoid level.
+So, they may break badly because of using non-standard features related to dynamic virtual desktop management, such as removing a desktop or moving it to left or right.

-However, as a KWin script developer, you can do the opposite and provide compatibility with Virtual Desktop Bar to your script.
+However, as a KWin script developer, you can try to provide compatibility with Virtual Desktop Bar to your script.
 It turns out, it's possible to "talk" to a KWin script by invoking keyboard shortcuts that can be registered by it.
 Because this seems to be the only way to communicate with a KWin script, the applet hopefully expects some specifically named keyboard shortcuts to be available.
 It will try to invoke them, to notify the potential KWin script about some events.

 ### The poor man's API
 The expected keyboard shortcuts are named like this: